 Why Are Snowbirds Dangerous Drivers?

-- Lack of familiarity with the area – Snowbirds only live in Florida for about 6 months every year.
+- Lack of familiarity with the area – Most snowbirds only live in Florida for about six months every year.
 If they become lost, they may get distracted by cellphones and GPS devices.

 - Difficulty estimating distance – As eyesight fades in older individuals, so does their ability to drive safely.
-If someone is unable to judge distance, they may pull out into traffic and cause an accident.
+If someone cannot judge distance, they may pull out into traffic and cause an accident.

-- Poor eyesight – In general, problems with vision make driving unsafe.
-If a snowbird cannot read a stop sign, for example, they may enter the intersection at an inappropriate time, or fail to see a child on the roadway.
+- Poor eyesight – Snowbirds tend to have vision problems.
+If a snowbird cannot read a stop sign, they may enter the intersection at an inappropriate time or fail to see a child on the roadway.